Introduction

 file, that will be deployed to your iDevice.

-Most Unity apps won't ever need this feature, so I recommend using it only if yours require it.
+💡 Most Unity apps won't ever need this feature, so I recommend using it only if yours require it.

 :

-The witchcraft to use lies in the build.cmd
+All the magic lies in the build.cmd

 Invoke it with build.cmd /?

-This command line builds the AngryBots Unity project that's sitting on my desktop and outputs a signed .ipa file.
-Ain't it cute?
+This command line builds the AngryBots Xcode project that's sitting on my desktop for arm64

 Extra magic: in the Xcode project builder UI, if you hit the Build button while holding the Shift key pressed, the build log will output a lot of debug info.
 The first line will be the full invokation of build.cmd